Why should students enroll in College Credit Plus at Otterbein?

 college-level courses during high

 school, to begin building their college credits.
 Students may take Otterbein courses in their high school (if available) or on our conveniently located campus in Westerville, with their school district covering most of the cost for tuition and books.
-CCP is only available during the academic year (August-May).
-Student wishing to take courses during the summer term or for college credit only (does not impact high school GPA) may request consideration for the Otterbein Collegiate Institute (OCI).
+CCP is available year-round.
+Students who have exceeded the state maximum credit hours, or who wish to receive college credit only (does not impact high school GPA) may request consideration for the Otterbein Collegiate Institute (OCI).
 The student is responsible for the cost of OCI, at a discounted rate of $100 per credit hour.
 A typical Otterbein course is four credits.

 of Otterbein's nationally-recognized curriculum, supportive campus and

 convenient location, CCP allows for students to take courses for no or little cost.
-Check with your high school counselor of the Otterbein Admission Office for more information.
+Textbooks are covered by the school district under the CCP program, however, students choosing OCI are responsible to purchase their own books.
+Check with your high school counselor or the Otterbein Admission Office for more information.

 gave me a more challenging environment than high school.
 I was

 surrounded by students who wanted to learn and treated me just like the